dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

     2. Select the button, and enter the **Leave kiosk mode code** PIN.
     3. When done making changes, select the Managed Home screen app.
 This step relocks the device into multi-app kiosk mode.

     **Disable** doesn't give the ability to pause kiosk mode.
-If the administrator continues to select the back button, and selects the "Exit Kiosk" button, then a message states that a passcode is required to use this feature.
+If the administrator continues to select the back button, and selects the "Exit Kiosk" button, then a message states that a passcode is required.

     - **Leave kiosk mode code**: Enter a 4-6 digit numeric PIN.
 The administrator uses this PIN to temporarily pause kiosk mode.

   - **Set custom URL background**: Enter a URL to customize the background screen on the kiosk device.

 ### Device password settings